Disentangled Speaker Representation Learning via Mutual Information Minimization: Results

 \subsection{Visualization of Speaker Embedding Space}

-We also investigate the effect of our proposed framework in embedding space by visualizing the trained speaker representations.
-Figure 4 shows the t-SNE plots of speaker embedding vectors of ten speakers and three devices.
-Embedding points are colored by speaker labels in Figure 4 (a) while colored by device labels in Figure 4 (b).
-As shown in Figure 4 (a), speaker embedding vectors are well separated between different speakers.
-However, from the view of the device label in Figure 4 (b), embedding points of different devices are highly overlapped, making it difficult to identify their own color (red, blue, and yellow).
-This confirms that speaker embedding extracted from the proposed framework is well-discriminated in the main task while indistinguishable in the sub-task, which implies the disentanglement is well-conducted.
+We also investigate the effect of our proposed framework in embedding space by visualizing the speaker representations learned using the three different training strategies, i.e., (a) only speaker classification loss, (b) JFE objective function \cite{Kang20JFE}, and (c) the proposed objective function.
+Figure 4 (a), (b), and (c) show the t-SNE plots of speaker embeddings of ten speakers and three devices.
+Embedding points are colored by speaker labels in the left parts of Figure 4 while colored by device labels in the right parts.

+As shown in the left parts of Figure 4 (a), (b), and (c), the speaker embeddings are well separated between different speakers.
+However, from the view of the device label in the right parts of Figure 4, the embedding points of different devices are highly overlapped, making it difficult to identify their own color (red, blue, and green).
+In particular, it is observed that the embedding points in the right part of Figure 4 (c) are more evenly dispersed over different devices compared to those in the right parts of Figure 4 (a) and (b).
+This shows that the speaker embedding extracted from the proposed framework is well-discriminated in the main task while indistinguishable in the sub-task.
+Furthermore, the speaker embedding learned via our proposed framework demonstrates a more disentangled visualization result than the speaker embeddings obtained from other training strategies, i.e., only speaker classification loss and JFE objective function.